Welcome to Episode 3 of the Two of Me Podcast .

 So, since I was diagnosed, I’ve been seeing therapists every two weeks to a month.
-And because I’ve been engaging with them – with my psychiatrists and my psychologist – I’ve certainly become more self-aware because I’ve had to place my attention firmly on my moods, and my triggers, and what triggered my moods, and my motivations, and what made me feel motivated.
+And because I’ve been engaging with them – with my psychiatrists and my psychologist – I’ve certainly become more self-aware because I’ve had to place my attention firmly on my moods, my triggers, and what triggered my moods, and my motivations, and what made me feel motivated.
 So, you could say I have been studying myself inside and out.

 So, I found that very, very valuable in learning and understanding me.
-And, over the years, I’ve experienced the best days and I’ve experienced the worst days and so this has brought about heaps more empathy in my life because I feel as though I can empathize with more people and their experience.
+And, over the years, I’ve experienced the best days and I’ve experienced the worst days and so this has brought about heaps more empathy in my life because I feel as though I can empathize with more people and their experiences.